hinell/schegma/README.md

   }
 ```
 Did you spot that mistake out there?
 Let's see how we could handle this case by Stigma validator and detect the error.
-<br>At first, we cast our schema which is just the shape of our object:
+<br>At first we cast our schema out of the object which serves us as the shape:
 ```typescript
   let userSchema: SchemaMixed<typeof user> = {
        name     :  String